top of page

 Kendall Trammell

-Trammell has guided teams of producers through some of the world’s most pivotal moments, including Russia’s invasion of Ukraine, the fall of Kabul to the Taliban, the protests that followed George Floyd’s death and the global response to Covid-19.
+Trammell has guided teams of producers through some of the world’s most pivotal moments, including Israel launching war against Hamas, Russia’s invasion of Ukraine, the fall of Kabul to the Taliban, the protests that followed George Floyd’s death and the global response to Covid-19.
 Her work in breaking news, audience development and content strategy led to CNN's audience records, including reaching highs on mobile.
-She guest hosts an entertainment digital show Pop Life Pop Off, launched CNN's first entertainment newsletter Pop Life Chronicles and has reported on both culture and news.

 Education has always been a cornerstone in Trammell's life.